-The Prime Minister Neville Chamberlain had been severely criticised in the Norway Debate and only won the vote because many Conservative MPs had abstained.
+Neville Chamberlain was severely criticised in the debate and only won the vote because many Conservative MPs had abstained.

 … let pre-war feuds die; let personal quarrels be forgotten, and let us keep our hatreds for the common enemy.
 Let party interest be ignored, let all our energies be harnessed, let the whole ability and forces of the nation be hurled into the struggle, and let all the strong horses be pulling on the collar.

 Chamberlain concluded that he would have to resign, even though he had won the vote.
-He recognised the need allow a new Prime Minister to form a National Government, in which all the political Parties would be represented.
+He recognised the need to allow a new Prime Minister to form a National Government, in which all the political Parties would be represented.

 It was a popular choice in the country, where Churchill’s brilliant oratory resonated, but opinion was sharply divided amongst the political classes, where many thought him too much of a maverick to be a successful leader.

 So it was that Winston Churchill became Prime Minister on one of the most fateful days in history.

 Hitler had launched Fall Gelb, Operation Yellow in the early hours of the 10th.
 His order to the German armed forces declared: